cowofevil/flask-ligand/docs/flask_environments.rst

      - *No*
      - If set to ``True``, Flask-SQLAlchemy will track modifications of objects and emit signals.
 The default is None, which enables tracking but issues a warning that it will be disabled by default in the future.
 This requires extra memory and should be disabled if not needed.
-(See `flask-sqlalchemy`_ for more information)
+(See :doc:`Flask-SQLAlchemy <flask-sqlalchemy:config>` for more information)
    * - ``DB_AUTO_UPGRADE``
      - ``False``
      - *No*